 - Dunning Letter: A collection letter or series of letters, sent to past due or delinquent debtor with the purpose of receiving immediate payments.
 These letters remind the debtor of other possible collection actions that may be taken if payment is not received.

 - Hold: a Student Financial Hold (SFH) or Student Financial Transcript Hold (SFT) applies to students who have a past-due balance and do not have sufficient scheduled resources (such as anticipated financial aid, scholarship funding, payment plans, third party sponsorship, and/or VA benefits) to cover the balance due.
 This hold prevents students from enrolling in courses for future terms, changing courses for the current term, and obtaining official transcripts.
-Students can review their account through Navigator and can contact the Collections Department for further information about their past due balance.
+Students can review their account through Navigator and can contact the Collections Department for further information and/or with special exceptions about their past due balance.

 - Past Due (Delinquent) Receivables: Receivables for which payment has not been received by the payment due date.
 The due date is the past due date utilized by actions associated with the timeline of activity.